WanderlustKing11/fireship-deno/notes/README.md

     - Surpringly, the traditional **for loop** is significantly faster than the others.
     - Basically, what type of loop you use doesn't matter, unless you're looping over massive arrays.
 In which case, you'll want to use a traditional for loop.

-- In our `arr-includes.ts` we go over some optimization with some serious impact on performance when searching for a value in an array.
-Also see and use **bench** on `arr-sort.ts`.
+- In our **arr-includes.ts** we go over some optimization with some serious impact on performance when searching for a value in an array.
+Also see and use `bench` on **arr-sort.ts**.

+## Testing
+- JS is known for having too many testing frameworks which will likely fall apart with configuration issues when setting them up.

+- Deno fixes this with its own built-in testing framework.
+We see an example of this with our lib.ts file
+    - We created a dedicated file for testing features in **main_test.ts**, where we ran the Deno test function.
+    - We can use either the IDE, with a green checkmark that shows the results of our tests, or in the terminal with the `deno test` command.
+        - You can either specify a file to test, or if left empty it will default to run every test in your entire application.

+- **JEST** has been one of the most popular framework in recent years.
+An alternative way to test is to use the `expect` function from the standard library, which is designed to be fully compatible with JEST.
+There are also other ways to run tests, as you can see in our **main_test.ts** file.

+- Deno can also provide a **code coverage report** which will tell you how much of your code covered by testing: `deno coverage`
+    - I had to run these two lines to make this work (as per Deno's documentation):
+        - `deno test --coverage=cov_profile`
+        - `deno coverage cov_profile`